ramrom/rams_dot_files/cheatsheets/java_cheatsheet.md

     private int privgetter() { return data; } // private can only be accessed within class protected int protgetter() { return data; } // protected can be seen within class and subclass

-    public Foo(int i) { this.data = i; }  // constructor 1
+    public Foo() {}                     // this default constructor only implicilty declared if NONE are declared public Foo(int i) { this.data = i; }  // constructor 1
     public Foo(int i, int y) { this.data = i + y; } // constuctor 2
 }